-Here is a story of a British Women who was Chased by a Nepalese Woman while tracking in Himalaya.
+Here is a story of a British woman who was chased by a Nepalese woman while tracking in the Himalayas.

 I do not know the exact situation.
 But after reading and watching YouTube videos my view is- when you are in a foreign country in a deserted place where no one is present it is better to control your emotions.

 Avoiding the verbal exchange of rage is what I prefer not to do in a place where I am desolate.